 This program is funded through the Community Block Grant Program (CDBG) / U.S. Department of Housing & Urban Development (HUD).
-To become eligible, the applicant is:
+To be eligible, an applicant must meet the following requirements:

-Early stage entrepreneur or start-up in the following fields: high-tech, life-sciences, nanotechnology, environmental, engineering or consumer products; and
+- Must be an early stage entrepreneur or start-up in the following fields: high-tech, life-sciences, nanotechnology, environmental, engineering, or consumer products; and

-Live in Lowell; or Work in Lowell at one of the following locations: UML I-hub; M2D2; EforAll; Lowell Makes; New Vestures; Mill #5; The Merge; other Lowell incubators, makers space or co-working not listed here; and
+- Must live in Lowell, or work in Lowell at/operate out of one of the following locations: UMass Lowell Innovation Hub; M2D2; EforAll; Lowell Makes; New Vestures; Mill no. 5; other Lowell-based incubators, maker spaces, or co-working spaces not listed here; and

 If you have any questions regarding eligibility, please contact Maria Dickinson, Economic Development Officer, City of Lowell Economic Development Office, at (978) 674-1435 or via email at: email@example.com